luizsdev/user-api/README.md

 `POST` `/createuser` -> Create a new user based on the body of the request as -> user, email and name </br>
 `PUT` `/updateuser/:id` -> Update a specific user based on an id and body of the request with new data as -> user, email and name </br>
 `DELETE` `/products/:id` -> Delete a specific user based on an id </br>

+## 🌌 Test API ONLINE
+- Since the api is deployed on heroku, you can test the endpoints on your browser with the following url</br> `https://user-api-postgres-prisma.herokuapp.com/`